hopkins385/ragna-studio-frontend/README.md

 **This software is currently in development and is NOT intended for production use.**

-- Many features are incomplete or work-in-progress
+- Some features are incomplete or work-in-progress
 - The platform is designed for experimentation and development purposes
 - Expect breaking changes and instability
 - Use at your own risk for non-critical applications only